 1. Self-Acceptance—“If it doesn’t fit, don’t force it!”

-The first piece of advice to introverts who aim to develop a forceful personality is to accept your personality type and work with it.
+The first advice to introverts who aim to develop a forceful personality is to accept your personality type and work with it.

-Any such attempt is bound to explode at some point, as it will take way too much effort and energy to keep up the facade.
+Any such attempt will explode at some point, as it will take way too much effort and energy to keep up the facade.

 Work hard to strengthen your positive characteristics and keep your weaknesses in check.

 2. Take advantage of your innate ability to listen actively.

 Active listening is the ability to focus full attention on what is being communicated, such that you remember all of it and can ask questions.

 This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; building trust and alliance.

 Use it to your advantage.
 It will allow you to build, foster, and nurture relationships.

 3. Prepare but stop over-thinking or over-analyzing situations.

 Instead, they respond more effectively when they can prepare and plan.
-This is strength, so use it!

 But remain cognizant so that you don’t go overboard or get mired in details and stress on potential obstacles.

 Step away from it, and remind yourself that simple is best.

 Even when you don’t use all your material, you will find that having something builds your confidence and gives you a springboard to wing it; even if for a moment.

-But put it in perspective by relating it to the specific situation or project, instead of seeing it as some personal attack against you or some shortcoming that you can never overcome.
+But put it in perspective by relating it to the specific situation or project, instead of seeing it as a personal attack against you or a shortcoming you can never overcome.

 Often, these are simply figments of your imagination brought on by your fear and worry that you don’t fit in.

 Simply find out where key participants are from or find out some unique tidbit about the location or theme of the event.

 4. Build a small but strong support circle.

 So, solidify and bolster advocacy by using some skills we previously discussed (active listening, expertise building, and preparation).

 You should take hold of every opportunity for individual exchange to sort out those with whom you are most comfortable, and with whom (based on your assessment) you are not only compatible with, but feel a natural affinity.